Prime Number Acquisition I Cor - GuruFocus.com

 Forward-Looking Statements

 This press release includes forward looking statements that involve risks and uncertainties.
-Forward looking statements are subject to numerous conditions, risks and changes in circumstances, many of which are beyond the control of the Company, including those set forth in the "Risk Factors" section of the Company's registration statement, as amended from time to time, and prospectus for the offering filed with the SEC.
+Forward looking statements are subject to numerous conditions, risks and changes in circumstances, many of which are beyond the control of the Company, including those set forth in the "Risk Factors" section of the Company's Annual Report on Form 10-K filed on April 3, 2023.
 Such forward-looking statements include the successful consummation of the Company's initial public offering or exercise of the underwriters' over-allotment option.
 The Company expressly disclaims any obligations or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in the Company's expectations with respect thereto or any change in events, conditions or circumstances on which any statement is based.

 Contact Information: